plausible/docs/docs/stats-api.md

 ## Concepts

 Querying the Plausible API will feel familiar if you have used time-series databases before.
-You cannot query individual records from our stats database.
+You can't query individual records from our stats database.
 You can only request aggregated metrics over a certain time period.

 Each request requires a `site_id` parameter which is the domain of your site as configured in Plausible.
 If you're unsure, navigate to your site